-Borrow Inexpensive money?
-Expect hard questions, too
+Borrow inexpensive money?
+Expect hard questions, too.

 As of August of 2020, businesses could borrow money through a popular Small Business Administration loan program for a lower interest rate than their owners would have paid for a 30-year mortgage on their personal home — an absolutely stunning turn of events.

-But before business owners rush out to load up on borrowed money, they need to prepare themselves for some hard questions from their banker.
+Before business owners rush out to load up on borrowed money, they need to prepare themselves for some hard questions from their banker.

 There’s no question that borrowing rates are at historically low levels.
 In August of this year, the SBA was quoting a rate of 2.27 percent on 25-year loans to business owners who wanted to purchase an office building or factory building for their company.
 The rate on a 30-year residential mortgage, by comparison, was slightly more, in the high two percent to three percent range.
 These rates present a rare opportunity for business owners to lock in highly affordable terms on the purchase of a business property.